Media and PR

 Facebook is committed to providing reasonable accommodations for qualified individuals with disabilities and disabled veterans in our job application procedures.

-Facebook stalking is not entirely anonymous - should YOU be worried?
+Facebook creeping is not completely anonymous anymore - should YOU be worried?

 Checking up on your friends on Facebook is not entirely anonymous anymore.
 Sifting through your News Feed, clocking the latest updates from old school friends and family makes up a large part of the appeal of Facebook.
 The same goes for checking up a ...